 Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION 1.
-Proposal for a Proposal for a Proposal for a DIRECTIVE OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL DIRECTIVE OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL DIRECTIVE OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL on copyright in the Digital Single Market on copyright in the Digital Single Market on copyright in the Digital Single Market (Text with EEA relevance) (Text with EEA relevance) (Text with EEA relevance) 2.
+Proposal for a DIRECTIVE OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL on copyright in the Digital Single Market (Text with EEA relevance) Proposal for a DIRECTIVE OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL on copyright in the Digital Single Market (Text with EEA relevance) Proposal for a DIRECTIVE OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL on copyright in the Digital Single Market (Text with EEA relevance) 2.
 THE EUROPEAN PARLIAMENT AND THE COUNCIL OF THE EUROPEAN UNION, THE EUROPEAN PARLIAMENT AND THE COUNCIL OF THE EUROPEAN UNION, THE EUROPEAN PARLIAMENT AND THE COUNCIL OF THE EUROPEAN UNION, 3.
 Having regard to the Treaty on the Functioning of the European Union, and in particular Article 114 thereof, Having regard to the Treaty on the Functioning of the European Union, and in particular Article 114 thereof, Having regard to the Treaty on the Functioning of the European Union, and in particular Article Articles 53(1), 62 and 114 thereof